IdanR-lighspin/working-on/README.md

 - running all of the checks and save them as jsons on the created ec2.

 todo:
-- can't access any tool after chroot.-> give chkrootkit new rootdit. install lynis
+- copy lynis to the new volune and run from there.
 - vuls output doesnt contain cves. faced this issue before, probably config error. need to run vuls after chroot to the new volume, which isnt working.

 before running: